Spoiler Alert: Conquerwild named the Olight S1R II as the best backpacking flashlight for hikers!!

-The Olight upstages the Amuoc LED Flashlight with 1 extra mode (6 total) and provides a bit more in terms of customization.
+The Olight possesses an impressive 6 total modes and offers lots of customization.
 Those modes range from 0.5 lumens, all the way up to 1,000.
 When on its lowest setting, this thing can run for an insane 8 days straight!
 Hopefully, you wouldn’t find yourself in a situation where you’d need that… Regardless, the option is there!

 The true beauty in this product seems to be in the details.
 With a carefully balanced hotspot, the Olight’s intense, sharp beams go easy on the eyes- even in pitch darkness.
 A lithium-ion battery and magnetic charging cable (both included) allow for charge after charge for (potentially) years to come.
 However, in my opinion, the best feature of this flashlight is its color coded battery indicator on the bottom of the handle.
 This means that you’re never caught off guard when you run out of battery, making for a super unique and incredibly efficient product.